 - Create a normal (not Value-Based) Custom Audience in Facebook for each bucket

 - For each custom audience, create a lookalike audience in Facebook

 - Create multiple tiered acquisition campaigns as follows:

-- For bucket A, start a campaign with a bid cap set at the target CAC, using the lookalike audience for bucket A, excluding your current customers
+- For bucket A, start a campaign with a bid cap set at the target CAC.
+Use the lookalike audience for bucket A and exclude your current customers

-- For bucket B, start a campaign with a bid cap set at the target CAC, using the lookalike audience for bucket B, excluding the lookalike audience from bucket A and your current customers
+- Next, for bucket B, start a campaign with a bid cap set at the target CAC.
+Use the lookalike audience for bucket B and exclude the lookalike audience from bucket A. Also exclude your current customers

-- For bucket C, do the same as the above, but exclude the lookalike audiences from both buckets A and B, and your current customers.
+- For bucket C, do the same as the above.
+This time, exclude the lookalike audiences from both buckets A and B, and your current customers.

-This strategy takes some attention to detail to setup, but will maximize the number of customers you acquire, while ensuring an appropriate level of profitability via your target CLV to CAC ratio.
-Note that because the Facebook algorithm for lookalike audiences is not perfect, that the CLV that you start with for a given bucket may not exactly match the CLV you realize from the customers you acquire using that bucket.
+This strategy takes some attention to detail to set up.
+But, it will maximize the number of customers you acquire.
+At the same time, VBB ensures an appropriate level of profitability via your target CLV to CAC ratio.
+Note that the Facebook algorithm for lookalike audiences is not perfect.
+This means the CLV you start with for a given bucket may not exactly match the CLV you realize from the customers you acquire using that bucket.
 Also note that there will be overlap between the audiences, so it is important to setup the audience exclusions in step 6.

 These three strategies provide you with superpowers in the ever-competitive realm of Facebook marketing.
-You may have competitors trying to sell to the same consumers, but by being smarter and more targeted in how you setup your audiences, you can win the bids to display your ads over theirs.
+You may have competitors trying to sell to the same consumers, but you can still win those display ad bids.
+Be smarter and more targeted in how you set up your audiences and you’ll be all set.
 The users you acquire will not only convert and make purchases, but will also have a high customer lifetime value.